acli/Macbook_misc/README.md

-This is the first of the three to be written and has been based on an old set of MRTG scripts I wrote years ago, heavily supplanted by information gathered from a number of web pages on making sense out of smc readings.
+This is the first of the three to be written and has been based on an old set of MRTG scripts I wrote years ago, heavily supplanted by information gathered from a number of web pages on making sense out of smc readings
+(originally a simple wrapper reading out fan speeds, it became messy when I attempted to get temperature readings).

+One insight into the temperature decoding bit was probably that (x >> 2)/64.0 is really the same thing as x/256.0;
+in other words, the integer part of the temperature reading is just the MSB of the 16-bit word, the fractional part being just the LSB divided by 256.

 Sleep and hibernation
 =====================